Purushothaman-natarajan/eXplainable-AI-for-Image-Classification-on-Remote-Sensing/README.md

 * This readme provides a general overview.
 Refer to the code within the repository (`.ipynb`) for detailed implementation and configuration options.
 * The pre-trained model and any additional data files might be stored separately.
 Modify the code to point to the correct locations.

-This project offers a starting point for exploring transfer learning, explainable AI techniques, and building user interfaces for image classification tasks using the AID dataset.
+This project offers a starting point for exploring transfer learning, explainable AI techniques, and building user interfaces for image classification and explanation tasks on the AID dataset(ae rial image dataset).